Moscow Conference (1942): 14 August

-15 August 1942
+15 August

 Churchill called for Colonel Jacob at 09.00 to discuss the stormy encounter of 13 August.
 He had second thoughts about the meeting, wondering if Stalin, 'had perhaps not meant to be as insulting as he [Churchill] first thought'.
 Jacob recommended another meeting, one-to-one.
 However, given the importance of the discussion and that Dunlop had been found wanting, Jacob suggested 'we [the British] should fit him [Churchill] out' with a bilingual member of the British Military Mission.
 Major Arthur Herbert Birse was recommended to which Churchill agreed.

 Born in St. Petersburg to British parents in 1891, Birse had native fluency in Russian which came from his schooling in the country.
-This was contrary to the practice of other British families there who sent their children back to the UK for their education.
+This was contrary to the practice of other British families there who sent their children to Britain for their education.
 He joined the British Military Mission in Russia in 1917 as an interpreter.
-However, following the Bolshevik Revolution he moved to the UK and worked for a bank.
+Following the Bolshevik Revolution he moved to Britain and worked for a bank.
 This saw him sent to Poland and Italy where he learned those languages too.
 He returned to the military with the outbreak of war and was sent to Russia following the German invasion.